-Even in cases where you expect your insurance to cover flood damages should they arise, it’s important to realize the damages of unmitigated flooding can extend far beyond what’s covered by your insurance.
+Even in cases where you expect your insurance to cover flood damages, it’s important to realize the damages of unmitigated flooding can extend far beyond what’s covered by your insurance.
 Customer vehicles in underground parking, nearby land contaminated by runoff after a flood, erosion that only shows itself years later when part of your floor collapses — the list of risks goes on and on.
 This can happen even if water never accumulates!

-It’s also worth noting the expansion of regulations requiring flood mitigation and stormwater management across the country.
-It’s becoming more mandatory, and if you don’t meet the requirements you could end up with a violation, which we’ll talk about next.
+It’s also worth noting the expansion of regulations requiring commercial stormwater management and flood mitigation across the country.
+It’s becoming more mandatory, and if you don’t meet the requirements, you could end up with a violation.